 - 1. E-text and Direct Access (Required): Your course materials include the e-version of the course text as well as MyLab course access which is designed to enrich student success by providing instant feedback on your assignments plus on-demand access to personalized study plans, a multimedia library, practice tests, and more.
 The e-texts may be downloaded on multiple devices with long-term access for each student.
 Every student has trial access to MyLab course materials as soon as the course is available in Blackboard, so you can start working on your course even before you purchase the course materials!
 That said, students will need a verified purchase within the first two weeks of classes, otherwise, the access to your digital materials will freeze and your account will stay deactivated until the purchase is confirmed.
-During the purchasing process, please ensure you enter your name as shown on your UTA records along with your MAVS email address for proper processing. - 2.
-Workbook (Provided): Guided notetaking and example problems to support your time spent in class. - 3.
-Loose-leaf Textbook (Optional): You may choose to enhance your digital purchase and select a loose-leaf textbook for only \$25 from the bookstore.
+During the purchasing process, please ensure you enter your name as shown on your UTA records along with your MAVS email address for proper processing. - Loose-leaf Textbook (Optional): You may choose to enhance your digital purchase and select a loose-leaf textbook for only \$25 from the bookstore.
 Full details are available in Blackboard.
 Essentials of College Algebra, 12th Ed.
 Lial, Hornsby, Schneider, and Daniels, Pearson Ed.
 Inc., 2019.
 ISBN: 9780134675022

-- 4. Web-Enabled Device: Use your smartphone, tablet, laptop or other device to check-in at lectures for required attendance and to take in-class quizzes and earn Algebra Coins toward extra credit. - 5.
-3"x5" Index Cards: In the event of a UTA Network disconnection during lecture, index cards may be used as a back-up for the web-enabled device. - 6.
+- 3. Web-Enabled Device: Use your smartphone, tablet, laptop or other device to check-in at lectures for required attendance and to take in-class guizzes and earn Algebra Coins toward extra credit. - 4.
+3"x5" Index Cards: In the event of a UTA Network disconnection during lecture, index cards may be used as a back-up for the web-enabled device. - 5.
 Scientific Calculator: You may use a scientific calculator.
 See the Calculator Policy section for allowable models.